reyestyh/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
 TripScribe detects no keywords in the entered command format.
     * 1b1.
-TripScribe displays a format error message indicating that at least 1 keyword must be given for search.
+TripScribe informs the user that no keywords were provided.

       Use case ends.